Reading Time: 10 minutes

 email marketing for education

-When it comes to keeping your subject lines short, another way to catch a user’s attention without being too wordy is to include a brief question.
+When keeping your subject lines short, another way to catch a user’s attention without being too wordy is to include a brief question.
 Posing a riveting question is a great way to make your audience stop and think while scrolling their inbox, increasing the chances that they’ll open the email to find the answer.

 subject line for college admissions email